Politics

 Deportations and the Constitution’s Supremacy Clause

-Democrat leaders — mayors, governors, even school district board members — are vocalizing the efforts they have planned to resist President-Elect Trump’s program to deport millions of illegal aliens.
+Democrat leaders — mayors, governors, even school district board members — continue to say they will resist President Trump’s program to deport millions of illegal aliens.

 “On Day 1, I will launch the largest deportation program in American history to get the criminals out,” Trump told a huge audience at Madison Square Garden.
 “I will rescue every city and town that has been invaded and conquered, and we will put these vicious and bloodthirsty criminals in jail, then kick them the hell out of our country as fast as possible.”

-Several large cities, including Philadelphia, Chicago, and Los Angeles, have flatly stated that they will protect their illegal alien residents from deportation when Mr. Trump becomes the 47th President on January 20th.
+Several large cities, including Philadelphia, Chicago, and Los Angeles, have flatly stated that they will protect their illegal alien residents from deportation by the Trump Administration.
+The question presented is whether, under the U.S. Constitution’s “Supremacy Clause” these local officials can impede or obstruct federal immigration enforcement efforts.

-One of the most vocal protectors of illegal immigrants, the Mayor of Frederick, Maryland, Michael O’Connor, said that he would fight President-elect Donald Trump’s promised mass deportations by funding lawyers to fight for migrants.
+One of the most vocal protectors of illegal immigrants, the Mayor of Frederick, Maryland, Michael O’Connor, said that he would fight the promised mass deportations by funding lawyers to fight for migrants.
 O’Connor told a press conference, “We refuse to aid and abet outside agencies attempting to detain, deport, or remove any residents from our community.”

-The local Sheriff, Frederick County Sheriff Chuck Jenkins, however, quickly called the Mayor “foolish” and “an ebarrassment.”
+The local Sheriff of Frederick County, Sheriff Chuck Jenkins, however, quickly called the Mayor “foolish” and “an embarrassment.”

 “The mayor is very foolish in making those statements.
 He’s been an embarrassment to Frederick City,” Jenkins said in an interview.”
 He’s self-aggrandizing himself to be more important than he really is. … This is not his concern.
 It is not his matter.
 Frankly, it’s put the Frederick police department and [Police Chief ] in a bad spot here,” the Sheriff added.